Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 ### RQ5 and RQ6

-**Expected Time: ~5 hours in 96-core parallel**
+**Expected Time: ~5 hours (in 96-core parallel)**

-This part of the artifact aims to answer RQ5 and RQ6 by producing Table V. By compiling the applications in `/icse/GenSym/benchmarks/coreutils/separate` in separate compilation mode both with and without optimizations, we are able to reason about the compilation cost and the effectiveness of our compile-time optimizations.
+This part of the artifact aims to answer RQ5 and RQ6 by producing Table V. By compiling the benchmarks in `/icse/GenSym/benchmarks/coreutils/separate` in both with and without optimizations, we are able to examine about the compilation cost and the effectiveness of our compile-time optimizations.
+This step is performed under separate compilation mode of GenSym: we compile the POSIX/uClibc library and Coreutils benchmarks separately and then link them together.
 Before starting, change the directory to `GenSym`'s root folder,

     cd /icse23/GenSym

-#### Preparation
+**Preparation**

-Preparing libraries for separate compilation resembles the steps compilng an application.
-First, we use GenSym to generate code in C++, and second, we build the C++ code.
-In the docker image, the first step has been baked in to save your time.
-To reproduce this step yourself, you may use (be careful this step can take more than 3 hours),
+Preparing libraries for separate compilation resembles the steps compiling an whole-program application.
+First, we use GenSym to generate code in C++, and second, we compile the C++ code to executables.
+In the docker image, the first step has been baked in to save your time; therefore it is *not* necessary to do it for the artifact evaluation.
+To reproduce this step yourself, you may use (this may take more than 3 hours depending on your machine),

     /icse23/icse23-artifact-evaluation/table5/compilation_test.py prepare --no-build

-With the C++ code generated, the next step is to build them.
+With the C++ code generated, the next step is to generate the executable file, which is *necessary* for the rest evaluation.
 You should run the following command.
-You can specify `--make-cores <cores>` to limit the resources consumed.
-This step can take about >10hrs by a single thread, around 10 minutes in our fully paralleled setting (96 physical cores, 192 threads).
+You can specify `--make-cores <cores>` to limit the CPU cores consumed.
+This step can take about >10 hours by a single thread, around 10 minutes in our fully paralleled setting (96 physical cores):

     /icse23/icse23-artifact-evaluation/table5/compilation_test.py [--make-cores <cores>] prepare --no-codegen

-To do all the preparation from scratch at once, you may use,
+To perform all the preparation steps from scratch at once (again this is not necessary for the artifact evaluation since the first step has been done), you may use,

     /icse23/icse23-artifact-evaluation/table5/compilation_test.py [--make-cores <cores>] prepare

-#### Execution
+**Execution**

 After preparing the libraries, we can start the compilation benchmark.
 The benchmark script will compile each application twice, with and without